Lens Aberrations and Distortion

 Example of lateral chromatic aberrations in photography.

-In this example, the Canon EF 16–35 mm f/2.8 L II shows significant lateral chromatic aberrations at the branch edges.
-This is from the very corner of the frame at 16 mm on a full-frame camera.
-To emphasize the fact that lateral chromatic aberrations are not minimized by using smaller apertures, this image was shot at f/11.
+In this example, the Canon EF 16–35 mm f/2.8 L II exhibits significant transverse chromatic aberrations at the edges of the branches.
+This section is taken from the extreme corner of the frame at 16 mm on a full-frame camera.
+To highlight that lateral chromatic aberrations are not minimized by using smaller apertures, this image was captured at f/11.

 Example of longitudinal chromatic aberrations in photography.

-This photo was captured using the Canon EF 35 mm f/1.4 lens at f/1.4.
-Wide open, the lens exhibits a tremendous amount of longitudinal chromatic aberration, which becomes negligible with larger f‑numbers.
+This photo was taken with the Canon EF 35 mm f/1.4 lens at an aperture of f/1.4.
+When used wide open, the lens shows a significant amount of axial chromatic aberration, which becomes negligible at higher f‑numbers.

 Spherical aberrations